-Why is the impact of Prostate Cancer important to Albertans?
+Why is the impact of Prostate Cancer important to people in alberta?

-- The risk of getting prostate cancer starts to rise at about age 40 and rises quickly until it peaks at about age 65.
-The risk for older men decreases slightly.
+- The risk of getting prostate cancer starts to rise at about age 40 and rises quickly until it peaks at about age 75.
+The risk for older men decreases slightly.4

-- Between 1992 and 2012, the rate of new prostate cancer cases diagnosed every year stayed about the same.
-The rate of dying from prostate cancer went down by about 2.6% a year.
+- Between 1996 and 2002, the rate of new prostate cancer cases diagnosed every year increased.
+Between 2002 and 2015, the rate of new prostate cancer cases has substantially decreased.
+During this same period, the rate of dying from prostate cancer decreases every year.5

 What can I do?

-Experts in Alberta agree that we can prevent about 3 out of 100 cases of prostate cancer.2 Here’s how:
+Experts agree that if we work together, we can prevent about 5 out of every 100 cases of prostate cancer in Alberta.2 Here’s how:

 To prevent cancer, the World Cancer Research Fund and American Institute for Cancer Research recommend being active3 (e.g. brisk walking) for at least 30 minutes each day and limiting sedentary habits like watching television.

-Research is being done into learning if any of the following increase the risk of prostate cancer:
+Research is being conducted to determine if any of the following factors increase the risk of prostate cancer:

 - a diet high in either fat and dairy products or red and processed meats